pymc-devs/pymc/ARCHITECTURE.md

 deprecation

 **Everything below this is from a reference implementation and needs to be updated**

+## Things that are not in PyMC3
+It it easier to start with functionality that is not present in PyMC3 but rather deferred to outside libraries.
+If seeking to understand any of the topics below refer to that specific library

+### Aesara
+* Gradient computation
+* Random number generation
+* Low level tensor operation definition
+* Low level operation graphs

+### ArviZ
+* Plotting e.g. Traceplot, rankplots, posterior plots
+* Diagnostics e.g. Rhat, Effective Sample Size, Leave One Out comparison
+* Inference Data structure

 # Modules
 The codebase of PyMC3 is split among single python file modules at the root level, as well as directories with python code for logical groups of functionality.